sandarm-1/Analog_Circuit_Sizing_Process_Porting_Gm-Over-Id_Neural_Network/README.md

 ## What has been done before

-Previous research on using Neural Networks for Analog circuit sizing has been **focused on optimization of device dimensions (W, L)**.
+Previous research work using Neural Networks for Analog Circuit sizing did not explore the full design space of the circuit topology under test.

-Also **relied on circuit simulator** to compute performance of each design point.
-Each time we invoke the circuit simulator, it's time-consuming & computationally expensive.

-## Problem 1: using W/L

-problem is that the search range for W is of multiple orders of magnitude.

-Hence, with W/L it's not practical

-Not practical to explore the whole design space.

-(let's say maybe possible but not practical, one could sweep the whole W range, but it's 3 orders of magnitude)

-Better to sweep the gm/Id space.

-Previous research work did not explore full design space.

 ![image](https://user-images.githubusercontent.com/95447782/172449598-03581459-475b-4cce-91a9-ffd84f4c8e58.png)

-Image from PAPER_NAME.
+Image above: Exploration and generalization capabilities of all the studied techniques in the prior state-of-the-art, from [1].

 Existing techniques to generate the dataset for Supervised learning approaches: